EricWilbanks/faseAlign/docs/installation.rst

 	sudo apt-get install python3.8

-.. note:: the current version faseAlign has been tested on Python release 3.8
+.. note:: the current version of faseAlign has been tested on Python release 3.8

 Downloading HTK